Borngle/Lyte/README.md

 # Lyte
 Developed as an extension of 'kilo', Lyte currently offers syntax highlighting for more languages and a config file to allow greater personalisation of the appearance and behaviour of the editor.

+There are more functionality and quality of life changes to come.

 ## Usage
-Editing existing file:
+Editing an existing file:
 ```
 ./lyte <file>
 ```